chrislarson/autonomous-delivery-bot/writings/progress/progress.typ

 Many people are unable (or unwilling) to get up, walk to, and grab an item they need or desire around their home.
-Examples include elderly persons who need to take medication at a specific time daily but may be forgetful, and college students who are thirsty but too incapacitated to get their next beverage for themselves.
+Examples include elderly persons who need to take medication at a specific time daily but may be forgetful, and college students who are thirsty but too incapacitated to get their next beverage themselves.

 We are designing and building a product that can deliver a necessary item to